Construction and definitions

 ‘PASSENGER’ means each and every person named either on the booking confirmation, or on the invoice, or on a ticket.

 “SHORE EXCURSION” means any excursion operated by third-party contractors and offered for sale by the Organizer or the Carrier, for which a separate charge is payable, whether booked prior to commencement of the cruise or onboard the Vessel.

 “VESSEL” means the vessel named in the relevant passage contract or any substituted vessel owned, chartered, operated and/or controlled by the Carrier.

 Non-transferability and amendment

 The Carrier agrees to transport the person named in the Ticket (the “Passenger”) on the specific voyage (the “Voyage”) on named or substitute Vessels.
 The Passenger agrees to be bound by all its terms, conditions and limitations.
 All prior oral and/or written agreement is superseded by these conditions.
-These Conditions of Carriage cannot be amended without written and signed consent from the Carrier or its authorised representative.
-The Passage Contract issued by the Organiser is valid only for the Passenger or Passengers for whom it is issued, for the date and Vessel indicated or any substitute Vessel and is not transferable.
+These Conditions of Carriage cannot be amended without written and signed consent from the Carrier or its authorized representative.
+The Passage Contract issued by the Organizer is valid only for the Passenger or Passengers for whom it is issued, for the date and Vessel indicated or any substitute Vessel and is not transferable.